FabianCdx/FabianCdx/README.md

 Hi 👋 My name is Fabian Sander-Pirva
 ====================================

-I'm a Junior Developer
+Junior Developer
 ----------------------
-EN
-I currently work with C#, .NET, and MSSQL.
-I have been programming for four years, combining formal education with self-taught learning.
-During my apprenticeship, I started with Shopware 5 and JavaScript, before transitioning to Java and Oracle SQL.
-This background made the switch to C# and MSSQL straightforward due to the similar concepts.
-I believe in continuous learning and enjoy taking on new challenges to expand my knowledge in software development.
+I’m currently working with C#, .NET, and MSSQL, while also building frontend applications with React and TypeScript.
+Over the past four years, I’ve gained experience in software development through both formal education and self‑study.
+My journey started with Shopware 5 and JavaScript during my apprenticeship, moved through Java and Oracle SQL, and eventually led to C# and MSSQL—a transition that was seamless thanks to the conceptual similarities.
+I’m curious, enthusiastic about technology, and eager to embrace new challenges.
+My goal is to continuously grow as a developer and contribute to projects that deliver real value.

-DE
-Ich arbeite aktuell mit C#, .NET und MSSQL.
-Seit vier Jahren beschäftige ich mich mit Softwareentwicklung – sowohl durch formale Ausbildung als auch autodidaktisch.
-Meine Reise begann mit Shopware 5 und JavaScript während meiner Ausbildung, führte über Java und Oracle SQL und mündete schließlich in C# und MSSQL – ein Übergang, der mir dank konzeptioneller Parallelen leichtfiel.
-Ich bin wissbegierig, technologiebegeistert und scheue keine neuen Herausforderungen.
-Mein Ziel ist es, als Entwickler stetig zu wachsen und Projekte zu realisieren, die echten Mehrwert bieten.

 *   🌍  Nürnberg 📍 Frankonia, BY
 *   🖥️  See my portfolio at [to be updated soon](http://fabiansanderpirva.de)